 But as the majority’s analysis mirrored its decision from last summer, so did the philosophical divide in the court.
 Justice Monica Márquez wrote a partial dissent – joined by Justice Brian Boatright – to the decision about the title’s clarity, reasoning that the measure doesn’t meet the single-subject requirement because TABOR itself has several components.
 TABOR is perhaps best-known for requiring voter approval for the state or a local government to raise taxes.
 But the constitutional amendment has other distinct elements, including wording requirements for tax increases or new taxes.

 Márquez added aside from the single-subject requirement, the title doesn’t include any ‘central features’ of the repeal measure.

 “Yet even putting aside the single subject problem discussed above, the title blessed by the majority today fails to satisfy the clear title requirement because it does nothing to inform voters what TABOR is or describe the ‘rights’ that would be repealed,” she wrote.
-Márquez argued the title doesn’t give laypeople enough information about the measure to make an intelligent decision whether to support it.
+Márquez argued the title doesn’t give laypeople enough information about the measure to make an intelligent decision whether to

 In addition to the title and summary’s clarity, the Supreme Court also addressed Bruce and Banta’s argument that the use of “Taxpayer’s Bill of Rights” in the ballot title is an “impermissible catch phrase.”
 The decision said a phrase is acceptable when it is descriptive and doesn’t create false assumptions about a ballot measure’s effects that could influence voting decisions.
 The TABOR repeal measure meets those requirements, said the court.